ilyakava/kaggle-dr/about.md

 ]
 ```

-When I tried matricies that were [more steep](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L214) (concentrated most of the weight on more discrepant label-prediction pairs), I noticed that the network made fewer underestimates, and more overestimates.
-I saw the opposite effect as I tried [more flat matricies](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L196) (somewhere between the last one shown and the binary nn-rank target matrix).
+When I tried matrices that were [more steep](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L214) (concentrated most of the weight on more discrepant label-prediction pairs), I noticed that the network made fewer underestimates, and more overestimates.
+I saw the opposite effect as I tried [more flat matrices](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L196) (somewhere between the last one shown and the binary nn-rank target matrix).
 The best performing target matrix I tried is shown here and comes from the code [here](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L205).

-If I had more time, my next step would have been to experiment directly with exagerating the underestimate penalty and under-emphasizing the overestimate penalty to exert more control over the false-negative <-> false-positive tradeoff.
+If I had more time, my next step would have been to experiment directly with exaggerating the underestimate penalty and under-emphasizing the overestimate penalty to exert more control over the false-negative <-> false-positive tradeoff.

 # Training/Optimization